sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/context_key_expressions.md

 fields.

 Context keys are like variables that you can use inside of these interpolated expressions.
-Context keys gives you access to values that are available to your extension dynamically, such as `resource` for the currently viewed resource, or `config` for the configuration settings.
+Context keys give you access to values that are available to your extension dynamically, such as `resource` for the currently viewed resource, or `config` for the configuration settings.